-IB Diploma candidates must complete 150 hours of co-curricular activities and projects during their two years of IB Diploma study, a minimum of 50 hours in each area over the two year period.
+IB Diploma candidates must consistently participate in co-curricular activities and projects from each CAS category during their two years of IB Diploma study, starting the first day of their Junior school year.
+Though there will be times when weekly commitments to each of the categories will not be equal, students should strive for balance between the three throughout the year.
 Students will create a portfolio where they compose meaningful reflections about their activities.
 Students are encouraged, but not required, to include photographic documentation of their work, videos, or original art.